anujanand6/ai-life-coach-langchain/README.md

 Welcome to WiseMind AI!

 Discover **Rocky** and **Emma**, your new AI-powered companions!
-Dive into personalized fitness and nutrition plans with Rocky's unique blend of expertise and Kevin Hart's vivacious energy.
-Or explore the depths of your emotions and relationships under the wise and nurturing guidance of Emma, echoing the warmth of Oprah Winfrey.
+Customize the personality of each coach to whom you like!

-Unlock a transformative journey tailored just for you.
+Dive into personalized fitness and nutrition plans with Rocky's unique blend of expertise and Kevin Hart's vivacious energy or Rocky Balboa's discipline to push you to your limits.
+Explore the depths of your emotions and relationships under the wise and nurturing guidance of Emma, echoing the warmth of someone like Oprah Winfrey, Ellen DeGeneres or even Master Yoda!.
+Unlock a transformative journey tailored by you and just for you.
 Embark on a chat, embrace change, and enrich your life.

 Welcome to your next-level life coaching experience!

 ## 💬 Life coaches
 Here are a few coaches implemented so far:

 -  **Fitness Coach** \
-  Rocky: Empowering you with personalized fitness and nutrition plans infused with Kevin Hart's humor and energy!
+  Rocky: Empowering you with personalized fitness, nutrition plans and much more!

   -  **Relationship Coach** \
-  Emma: Guiding you through emotional and relational transformations with the wisdom and warmth akin to Oprah Winfrey!
+  Emma: Guiding you through emotional and relational transformations with wisdom and warmth!

 ## <img src="https://streamlit.io/images/brand/streamlit-mark-color.png" width="40" height="22"> Streamlit App
 Created a multi-page streamlit app containing chatbots that act as life coaches. \